naveenlalam/naveenlalam.github.io/README.md

 [meme](http://www.quickmeme.com/meme/3ozepj)

+## University Messaging System
+   Messaging system is a web based application accessible to everyone in the University right from faulty to students will be able to communicate with an individual or a group.
+This is website hosted on a Tomcat server, faculty and students will be able to login, view and post messages.

 You can use the [editor on GitHub](https://github.com/naveenlalam/naveenlalam.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.